brinda1998/Online-Courses-and-workshops-Certificate/README.md

 Online courses are the best way to improve our knowledge and gain better understanding in the topics.
 I believe in learning , its always good to update ourself with current trend and topics which we will be working on.

 These learnings helped me to improve my knowledge in various different technologies, and also helped me to solve high level problems in real world.

+The different platforms i earned the course certificates are - Cognitive class IBM, NPTEL, GUVI,NICT etc.